 - 1. Go to Settings.

 - 2. Touch Network & Internet > Wi-Fi.

 - 3. Slide the Wi-Fi switch to the On position.

 - 4. Scroll to the bottom of the list and select Add network.

 - 5. In the Network name text box, enter the name of the Wi-Fi network.

 - 6. In the Security drop-down list, set the type of security to:

 - None

+- Enhanced Open

 - WEP

-- WPA/WPA2-Personal

-- WPA/WPA2/WPA3-Enterprise

-- 7. If the network security is None, touch Save.

-- 8. If the network security is WEP or WPA/WPA2-Personal, enter the required password and then touch Save.

-- 9. If the network security is WPA/WPA2/WPA3-Enterprise:

-- Touch the EAP method drop-down list and select one of the following:

-- PEAP

-- TLS

-- TTLS

-- PWD - LEAP. - Touch the Phase 2 authentication drop-down list and select an authentication method. - If required, touch CA certificate and select a Certification Authority (CA) certificate.
+- WPA/WPA2-Personal - WPA3-Personal - WPA/WPA2/WPA3-Enterprise - WPA3-Enterprise 192-bit - 7.
+If the network security is None, touch Save. - 8.
+If the network security is WEP, WPA3-Personal, or WPA/WPA2-Personal, enter the required password and then touch Save. - 9.
+If the network security is WPA/WPA2/WPA3-Enterprise: - Touch the EAP method drop-down list and select one of the following: - PEAP - TLS - TTLS - PWD - LEAP. - Touch the Phase 2 authentication drop-down list and select an authentication method. - If required, touch CA certificate and select a Certification Authority (CA) certificate.
 Note: Certificates are installed using the Security settings. - If required, touch User certificate and select a user certificate.
-Note: User certificates are installed using the Security settings. - If required, in the Identity text box, enter the username credentials. - If desired, in the Anonymous identity text box, enter an anonymous identity username. - If required, in the Password text box, enter the password for the given identity.
+Note: User certificates are installed using the Security settings. - If required, in the Identity text box, enter the username credentials. - If desired, in the Anonymous identity text box, enter an anonymous identity username. - If required, in the Password text box, enter the password for the given identity. - 10.
+If the network security is WPA3-Enterprise 192-bit: - Touch CA certificate and select a Certification Authority (CA) certificate.
+Note: Certificates are installed using the Security settings. - Touch User certificate and select a user certificate.
+Note: User certificates are installed using the Security settings. - In the Identity text box, enter the username credentials.

 NOTE: By default, the network Proxy is set to None and the IP settings is set to DHCP.
-See Configuring for a Proxy Server on page 88 for setting connection to a proxy server and see Configuring the Device to Use a Static IP Address on page 89 for setting the device to use a static IP address.
+See Configuring for a Proxy Server on page 96 for setting connection to a proxy server and see Configuring the Device to Use a Static IP Address on page 96 for setting the device to use a static IP address.

-- 10. Touch Save.
-To connect to the saved network, touch and hold on the saved network and select Connect to network. - 11.
+- 11. Touch Save.
+To connect to the saved network, touch and hold on the saved network and select Connect to network. - 12.
 Touch the Home button.